kamilprz/blog/_posts/2025-04-12-Generative-AI-Consequences.md

 - 1997 - Deep Blue beat Kasparov at chess.
 - 2009 - Andrew Ng et al. published "Large-scale Deep Unsupervised Learning using Graphics Processors" which recognised the advantage of GPUs for AI workloads.
 - 2011 - Apple launched Siri.
-- 2012 - Andrew Ng and Jeff Dean trained a neural network on YouTube videos which learnd to recognise images of cats.
+- 2012 - Andrew Ng and Jeff Dean trained a neural network on YouTube videos which learned to recognise images of cats.
 - 2016 - AlphaGo beat Lee Sedol at Go.
 - 2017 - Facebook's chatbots developed their own language in communication between each other.